rohanmahy/mimi-app-components/draft-mahy-mimi-app-components.md

 >Note that in the MIMI environment, changing the definitions of roles is anticipated to be very rare over the lifetime of a room (for example changing a room which has grown dramatically from cooperatively managed by all participants to explicitly moderated or administered).

+Changing Role definitions is sufficiently disruptive, that an update to this component is not valid if it appear in the same commit as any Participant List change.

 # Role Capabilities